portrait by Sage Sohier

 Varisco’s work is exhibited and published internationally and is included in public, private and corporate collections in the U.S. and abroad.
 Her work has been exhibited at: The Ogden Museum, National MS River Museum and Aquarium, Cotton Museum, Lower MS River Museum, El Paso Museum of Art, Francis McCray Gallery of Contemporary Art, the Huntington Museum of Art, Wignall Museum of Contemporary Art, Armory Center for the Arts, Gallery 1646, Den Hague, (Netherlands), Space 301, Mobile Museum of Art, Soho Photo Gallery, The New Orleans Contemporary Arts Center, the Acadiana Center for the Arts, Octavia Gallery (New Orleans) Richter Gallery (Nashville), Martha Schneider Gallery (Chicago) among others.

-Her work is included in the collections of the National Library of Paris, The Ogden Museum, The United States Embassy in Moscow, Russia, The Luciano Benetton Collection, The Torres-Burns Trust (River Museum), The SURDNA Foundation, The State of Louisiana and the City of New Orleans.
-Grants, commissions, and purchases have been awarded by the SURDNA Foundation, the Joan Mitchell Foundation, the Louisiana Cultural Economy Foundation, the Louisiana Endowment for the Humanities, Louisiana Division for the Arts, the Arts Council of New Orleans and an artist residency invitation from the Rauschenberg Foundation.
+Her work is included in the collections of the National Library of Paris, The Ogden Museum, The United States Embassy in Moscow, Russia, The Luciano Benetton Collection, The Torres-Burns Trust, The SURDNA Foundation, The State of Louisiana and the City of New Orleans.
+Grants, commissions, and purchases have been awarded by the SURDNA Foundation, the Joan Mitchell Foundation, the Louisiana Cultural Economy Foundation, the Louisiana Endowment for the Humanities, Louisiana Division for the Arts, the Arts Council of New Orleans and artist residency invitations from the Rauschenberg Foundation.

 She was an honoree of the New Orleans Museum of Art for “Love in the Garden” and a founder and former Vice President of the New Orleans Photo Alliance.
-Varisco’s work has been featured in publications in the US and abroad such as Adbusters, Forecast Public Art, Believer Magazine, The Oxford American Magazine, USA today, Mister Motley Arts Magazine, (Netherlands), Work Style Magazine (Italy and Switzerland), Metropolis M, (The Netherlands), Metro (New Zealand) to name a few.
-Documentaries and plays that feature Varisco’s work include a Japanese nationally televised documentary called “Water Stories,” and the play “Spill” by Leigh Fondakowski,” “NPR: Water”, traveling theatre presentation presented throughout the United States.
+Varisco’s work has been featured in publications in the US and abroad such as Adbusters, Forecast Public Art, Believer Magazine, The Oxford American Magazine, USA today, Mister Motley Arts Magazine, (Netherlands), Work Style Magazine (Italy and Switzerland), Metropolis M, (The Netherlands), Metro (New Zealand) and The Audubon Magazine.